jsiskreynes-astro/jsiskreynes-astro.github.io/index.md

 I enjoy organizing and participating in science outreach, and have particularly enjoyed taking part in Spanish-speaking outreach events for the local community.

-I grew up on the island of **Mallorca, Spain**, and speak English, Catalan, and Spanish.
+I grew up on the island of Mallorca, Spain, and speak English, Catalan, and Spanish.

 When I am not doing research, I enjoy spending time outdoors, visiting art galleries, and dancing.